 Joan Rimmer slated these instruments in her 1969 book as “nightmare parodies of the old Irish harp” and criticises their “peculiarly unattractive” tone.
 However as her only concrete complaint was that their sound is “excessively long-lasting unless damped” - hardly a fault in an early Irish harp - we should not put too much store by her comments.

 These large, wire-strung, Gaelic harps made by Egan for the Society are often confused with Egan's later and smaller 'Royal Portable' harps, which have gut strings and mechanical semitone fretting devices.
-Both types were usually green with golden shamrocks, and have a similar curving profile, but whereas the Society instruments were about 6 feet tall with brass wire strings and intended for Gaelic harp students, the Portable harps were about 3 feet tall with gut strings and semitone mechanisms and were intended for aristocratic ladies of accomplishment.
+Both types were usually green with golden shamrocks, and have a similar curving profile, but whereas the Society instruments were about 6 feet tall with brass wire strings and intended for Gaelic harp students, the Portable harps were about 3 feet tall with gut strings and semitone mechanisms and were intended for upper-class classically trained musicians.